 In the photograph with the polarizing filter, I dialed in the polarizer to give about 2/3 of its effect.
 The reflections on the water are reduced and foliage looks greener but with slight warm tone.
-Nikon Df with Zeiss 25 mm lens at f/8.)
+Nikon Df with Zeiss 25 mm lens at f/8.

 I use polarizers for landscapes when I have to cut reflections but I avoid the maximum effect they produce.
 The maximum effect looks too artificial for my taste in most cases.
 Sometimes excessive polarization can turn a beautiful looking pond into a muddy puddle.
 I also use them to cut reflections while photographing buildings and metallic objects.
 They are useful in portraits too and help reduce reflections from oily skins.

 In fact when variable ND filters were not available in the market, I used to use two polarizers and rotate them with respect to each other to get the same variable ND filter effect.
 Now a days, buying a variable ND filter is a better option.

 One question that photographers frequently ask me is the reason for buying ND2 or ND4 filters when polarizers give almost the same reduction in light.
 This is true.
 They both darken the image.
 However, polarizers can be quite annoying at times when changing the camera orientation (vertical to horizontal or the other way round).
 Further more, if the surface of the subject is curved, polarizer will invariably cut some of the reflections, which may not be what the photographer has in mind.
 Still, polarizers can be frequently used to replace ND filters, but not always.